havelessbemore/cvm-lib/docs/classes/Estimator.md

 # Class: Estimator\<T\>

-Estimates the number of distinct values within a set using the simple and space-efficient CVM strategy.
+Estimates the number of distinct values in a set using the CVM algorithm.

-## See

- - [Nadis, S. (2024, May 16).
-Computer Scientists Invent an Efficient New Way to Count.
-Quanta Magazine.](https://www.quantamagazine.org/computer-scientists-invent-an-efficient-new-way-to-count-20240516/) for a high-level explanation.
- - [Chakraborty, S., Vinodchandran, N. V., & Meel, K. S. (2023).
-Distinct Elements in Streams: An Algorithm for the (Text) Book](https://arxiv.org/pdf/2301.10191v2) for the source paper.

 ## Type parameters